Two phones, two years: How North and South Korea reconnected

 Whether Panmunjom will again enter the history books -- this time as the place where North-South diplomatic relations were renewed -- is still unknown.

-A spokeswoman for South Korea's Unification Ministry told CNN that there was no mention of future talks in Wednesday's phone calls.
+Statements from the Unification Ministry provided to CNN indicate that there was no mention of future talks in any of the three phone calls made so far.

-But given that South Korea has been calling the North twice a day for the past two years, it's likely that the phone at the northern end of the hotline will ring at 9 a.m. on Thursday.
+But given that South Korea has been calling the North twice a day for the past two years, it's likely that the phone at the northern end of the hotline will continue to ring.

 That's if North Korea doesn't call first.